fluidml/fluidml/README.md

         self.save(obj=evaluate_result, name='evaluate_result')
 ```

+#### 3. Task Specifications

-3. **Task Specifications:** Next, we can create the defined tasks with their specifications.
+Next, we can create the defined tasks with their specifications.
 We now only write their specifications, later these are used to create real instances of tasks by FluidML.
    For each Task specification, we also add a list of result names that the corresponding task _publishes_ and _expects_.
 Each published result object will be considered when results are automatically collected for a successor task.

 ```Python